-These easy caramel pecan rolls are an awesome breakfast dish people won’t be able to keep their hands off of.
-Delectable caramel and tasty pecans go atop fresh rolls, making for something so delicious that no one will believe how easy it was to make!
+These easy caramel pecan rolls are an awesome breakfast dish people will love.
+Delectable caramel, tasty pecans, fresh rolls, make for one delicious breakfast!
+These Caramel Rolls are sure to become a new family favorite.
+And no one will believe how easy it was to make!

 Easy Caramel Pecan Rolls Recipe

 - 1 (22 count) bag frozen dinner rolls

 - 1 (3 1/2 oz.) box butterscotch pudding mix (NOT INSTANT)